Moratuwa: Sport

 An international cricket stadium, De Soysa Stadium (Tyronne Fernando Stadium) is situated in Moratuwa.

 Demographics

+Moratuwa is a Buddhist majority area.
 Moratuwa consisting of all ethnic and religious groups seen in Sri Lanka.
-This suburb has a percentage Christian population after Negombo city, significantly higher than the national average.
+This suburb has a highest percentage of Christian population after Negombo, which is significantly higher than the national average.

 Public library

 The Public library of Moratuwa Municipal Council “Janasetha Kala Ketha” at Galle Road, Katubedda, Moratuwa, Sri Lanka was opened in 1987.
 This was constructed by the funds raised by Moratuwa municipal council to the amount of rupees 15 laks and 50 laks by the Japanese organization “World Exposition Commemorative”.
 The library was constructed according to Japanese architecture.
 Among the other facilities provided by the main library are art and stories hour and Tamil language hour for children, Computer classes for children and adults, conference, lectures etc. Every year the library celebrates the literature month (September) and National reading month (October), conducting various activities to develop reading habits among the children.
 Janasetha Kala Ketha, the public library of Moratuwa, has been awarded as The Best Public Library in Colombo district in the years 2012 and 2013 and as The Best Public Library in the Western Province of the Island in 2012.